Jefferson Acute Rehabilitation Unit

-If you require intensive inpatient rehabilitation as a result of a joint replacement, orthopedic trauma, cancer, neurological disorder, amputation, stroke, transplant or spinal cord injury, Jefferson has a Comprehensive Acute Rehabilitation Unit that will work with you and your physician to create the optimal course of rehab for your injury.
+If you require intensive inpatient rehabilitation as a result of a joint replacement, orthopedic trauma, cancer, neurological disorder, amputation, stroke, transplant or spinal cord injury, Thomas Jefferson University Hospital has an inpatient acute rehabilitation unit that will work with you and your physician to create the optimal course of rehab for your injury.

 The Unit is nationally accredited by the Commission on the Accreditation of Rehabilitation Facilities (CARF) for Comprehensive Integrated Inpatient Rehabilitation and Stroke Specialty Program.